Photographs and information courtesy of Geoffrey Dennish.

 An artists impression of the Mayor, Councillors and Alderman on the Town Hall steps .
 Tens of thousands of people filled the town centre to hear that the end of the war had been declared.
 As Town Sergeant, Edmund’s father would have called order to the crowd for the Mayor to make his speech.

-Edmund’s father James Charles Dennish was a Suffolk Regiment territorial soldier before the war.
+Edmund’s father James Charles Dennish was a Suffolk Regiment territorial soldier.